Book Printing: The Relationship between Page Count and Perfect Binding

 What does "Perfect Binding" mean?

-The many soft cover books you see on the shelves at bookstores are good examples of perfect bound books.
-They have a square, printed spine and the cover is usually made from heavy paper or cardstock that is thicker than the interior pages.
-Plus, the cover is often clear coated to provide durability and improve appearance.
+Perfect bound books are a common sight on bookstore shelves.
+They often have a heavy paper or cardstock cover that is thicker than the interior pages.
+The cover is often clear coated to provide durability and improve appearance.

-In addition to authors, businesses and organizations use the perfect binding method on a variety of printing projects because of its professional appearance and relatively low cost.
-Perfect binding is commonly used for annual and corporate reports, manuals, catalogs and thicker product brochures.
+In addition to authors, businesses and organizations use the perfect binding method on a variety of printing projects.
+This is because perfect binding is both professional-looking and relatively inexpensive.
+Some common applications for perfect binding include annual and corporate reports, manuals, catalogs, and thicker product brochures.

 What is the Minimum Number of Pages that can be Perfect Bound?